gubjack/roblet/README.md

-# Roblet Development Kit (RDK)
+# Roblet library

-The RDK is the basic software needed to have the server and/or client side of the Roblet technology work.
+This library is the basic software for using roblets.

+It consists of multiple Java archives.
+Currently only one is already present in this Git repository.
 * [root](root)